Case Study

 Research & Prioritization

-I reviewed dozens of user-submitted feedback items in Productboard, spoke with support and success teams to gather patterns and pain points, and identified core user stories (e.g., 'I need to swap shifts with a coworker').
+I reviewed dozens of user-submitted feedback items in Productboard, spoke with support and success teams to gather data, and identified core user stories (e.g., 'I need to swap shifts with a coworker').
 This research phase helped us understand the most critical needs and prioritize features for the initial release.

 Design & Prototyping

+Our leadership team was set on using 'Stream', a chat API.
 I evaluated Stream's out-of-the-box component file — and quickly rebuilt it using Figma's modern auto-layout for responsiveness and maintainability.
-I created a custom component library aligned with our mobile design system, presented wireframes and prototypes in user tests and internal stakeholder reviews, and iterated frequently based on usability feedback and dev constraints.
+I created a custom component library aligned with our mobile design system and brand, presented wireframes and prototypes in user tests and internal stakeholder reviews, and iterated frequently based on usability feedback and dev constraints.

 Collaborative Build Process

-I maintained close Slack communication with PM and devs to scope features, aligned on MVP goals and trimmed non-essential settings from Stream's UI, and used lo-fi and mid-fi designs to guide efficient, scoped development cycles.
+I maintained close Slack communication with PM and devs to scope features, aligned on MVP goals and trimmed non-essential settings from Stream's UI, and used lo-fi designs to guide efficient development cycles.
 This collaborative approach ensured that we were all on the same page throughout the development process.

 Challenges & Solutions